buscandoaverroes/buscandoaverroes/README.md

 ## About Me

-- I'm a data scientist and educator &mdash; and I like learning languages, both human and computer.
+- I'm a data scientist and educator &mdash; and I like learning languages.
-- My interests include transportation, sustainable (urban) development, and post-humanism.
+- I'm into transportation, sustainable development, and post-humanism.
 - [Borges](https://en.wikipedia.org/wiki/Averroes%27s_Search) inspired my username.

 <!---